Vegan Picadillo

 Spanish Vegan Picadillo Recipe

-Vegan picadillo is an alternative to the authentic picdillo recipe, by replacing minced meat with ingredients of vegetable origin.
-In this recipe, I will use vegan soy mince to recreate the comforting texture and taste of traditional picadillo.
-The secret lies in the appropriate seasoning, which will bring that explosion of flavors specific to this dish.
+In this recipe, I use plant-based mince to recreate the comforting texture and taste of traditional picadillo.
+The secret lies in the appropriate seasoning, which brings that explosion of flavors specific to this dish.
+I hope this little introduction to the world of picadillo inspires you to try it and enjoy the savory, satisfying taste it offers.

 How to Make Vegan Picadillo